ringcentral/integration-blog/_posts/2019-03-05-build-firefox-extension-with-ringcentral-embeddable.md

 }
 ```

-Firefox add-ons `manifest.json` file is very similar as chrome extension.
-We need to add permissions , content , background and content_security_policy .
-We will inject JS and CSS files into google related website, so we need to add website url into content_scripts.matches.
+The `manifest.json` file of Firefox addons is very similar to chrome extensions.
+We need to add permissions, content, background and content_security_policy configurations.
+We will be injecting JS and CSS files into google related websites, so we need to add urls of these website into content_scripts.matches list.

 With `manifest.json`, we can go to add-ons debug page `about:debugging#addons`, and install it into Firefox.

 ![firefox extension install](https://user-images.githubusercontent.com/7036536/55455933-2b780300-5618-11e9-8db1-2abc664933dc.png)

-Remember to reload add-on every time you update codes.
+Remember to reload add-on every time you update code.

 ## Inject RingCentral Embeddable into web page

-We will use content_scripts to inject RingCentral Embeddable into web page.
+We will use content_scripts to inject RingCentral Embeddable into web pages.

 ### Inject RingCentral Embeddable with adapter.js

-Add following codes into `content.js`
+Add following code into `content.js`

 ```js
 (function() {